-- ☑ Uses policies, curriculum, or trained instructors and other advocates to support magnet schools, - for ontiet advocates to support magnet schools, - differentiated instruction, or targeted interventions. - □ Provides school enrollment choices.

-- $\hfill\square$ Increases cultural fluency, competency, and interaction. - □ Increases graduation rates. - $\hfill\square$ Increases access to effective and diverse teachers.
+☐ Uses policies, curriculum, or trained instructors ☐ Increases cultural fluency, competency, and and other advocates to support magnet schools, interaction. differentiated instruction, or targeted interventions. ☐ Increases graduation rates. ☐ Provides school enrollment choices. $\square$ Increases access to effective and diverse teachers.

 Narrative description of this strategy.
 Based on your description below someone reading your plan should understand what you are proposing to do, why you are doing it, and be able to recognize it if they see it.
 For example, explain what this activity will look like, what will be taught, which students will participate, how students are selected, intended outcomes for students, what will be assessed, how instruction will be delivered, and where will this take place.